Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Introduction

 \section{Introduction}

-Traditionally classification tasks can be divided into supervised learning, if we have fully labelled data; or semi-supervised learning, if that labelling is sparse.
+What are the standard learning regimes when handling classes?
+When learning to classify we can either perform supervised learning, if we have fully labelled data, or semi-supervised learning, if that labelling is sparse.
 Or we can perform clustering via unsupervised learning if there is no labelled data at all.
-Semi-supervised learning is common as in many problem domains we have a relatively small amount of labelled data and a much larger amount of unlabelled data.
+Semi-supervised learning is useful as in many problem domains we have only a relatively small amount of labelled data compared to the amount of unlabelled data.

-However, within our sparsely-labelled dataset, there may well be ground truth classes of data for which we have no labelled examples at all.
-So some ground-truth classes of data are found only in the unlabelled dataset.
-This could be due to selection bias, where the labelled data is from a biased sample of the overall data distribution.
+Gathering labels often requires expert annotation, which is expensive, whereas unsupervised data can often be obtained by automated methods.
+Thus, it is common for only a subset of data gathered to be (expensively) labelled.
+Within this sparsely-labelled dataset, however, it is possible that there may well be ground truth classes of data for which we have no labelled examples at all: some ground-truth classes of data are found only in the unlabelled dataset.
+This would be most likely to be due to selection bias, where the labelled data is from a biased sample of the overall data distribution.
+It is this variety of data that we consider here, focusing on image data.

+First, we outline the pitfalls associated with trying to apply deep generative model (DGM)-based semi-supervised learning algorithms to datasets of this type.
+We then show how a combination of clustering and semi-supervised learning, using DGMs, can be brought to bear on this problem.
+We study several different datasets, showing how one can still learn effectively when half of the ground truth classes are entirely unlabelled and the other half are sparsely labelled.

-A hypothetical example of a dataset of this type would be a set of medical images, scans of tumours say.
-As labelling is expensive, we obtain expert labelling, the variety of the tumour, for only some small proportion of all the scans we have.
-It is plausible that we might not happen to capture all distinct types of tumours in this smaller labelled dataset: either because they are very rare or because the process for gathering the labels was biased in some way.
-The latter could occur if we gathered all of our data to be labelled from only one hospital or ward, say, that had a non-representative sample of the population.
+A hypothetical example of a dataset of this type would be a set of medical images, scans say.
+As labelling is expensive, we obtain expert labelling -- the variety of pathology present -- for only some small proportion of all the scans we have.
+It is plausible that we might not happen to capture all distinct types of pathology in this smaller labelled dataset: either because they are very rare or because the process for gathering the labels was biased in some way.
+The latter could occur if we gathered all of our data to be labelled from only one hospital or ward that had a non-representative sample of the population.

+Datashift could also cause a variety of biasing in the data collection.
+If new varieties or behaviours emerge over time, and unlabelled data continues to be gathered cheaply, while the expensive process of data labelling is not continued, then newly-emergent classes of data will not be found in the labelled dataset, only the unlabelled.